Jason0803/Java/README.md

 ## 3. TargetExcluded
-Parse and print out specific contents between <target> tag TypoFinder
+Parse and print out specific contents between <target> tag

+## 4. HangeulParticleTypoFinder
-Find any typo relevant to particle (Josa) from specific text file --> Might not work with other text fluently as this version does not have general exception handling
+Find any typo relevant to particle (Josa) from specific text file
+---> Might not work with other text fluently as this version does not have general exception handlingh other text fluently as this version does not have general exception handling

 ## 5. OccurredTagLineNumnberFinder
 Find specific tag with its occurred count from '.dita' file.
 If there is the tag, this applicatoin will load the .dita file with EditPlus 3